Ghana at a Glance

 While Ghana’s government has increased its expenditure for healthcare more than threefold within the past 10 years, healthcare infrastructure is still patchy and inadequate, especially outside of the large conurbations such as Accra.
 Within cities, hospitals and emergency services are available, but not quite up to Western standards.
 The availability of healthcare institutions and even doctors is very limited in the countryside, and traditional African medicine is the go-to option for large portions of the rural population that cannot afford travelling long distances for healthcare.

 Prior to 2003, the healthcare coverage of Ghana’s residents was oftentimes insufficient, to say the least.
-The “cash and carry” scheme required the sick to pay for their treatment up front – impossible for large parts of the population.
+The “cash and carry” scheme required the sick to pay for their treatment up front — impossible for large parts of the population.
 In an effort to combat this situation, the Ghanaian government has set up the National Health Insurance Scheme (NHIS).
 Results were almost immediate, with the country seeing a plunge in deaths and a rise in patient numbers.
 The services of the NHIS are tailored towards the needs of Ghanaians: treatments for malaria, diarrhea, respiratory diseases, diabetes, hypertension and other widespread ailments are covered.
-Premiums are set at flexible rates ranging from GH¢ 7.2 to GH¢ 48.00 so as to make the scheme available even to low-income employees in the informal or self-employed sector.
+Premiums are set at flexible rates ranging from 7.20 GHS to 48.00 GHS so as to make the scheme available even to low-income employees in the informal or self-employed sector.
 However, there is a waiting period of six months after application for the scheme for people working in aforementioned sectors.

 Apart from government-funded hospitals, clinics and healthcare centers set up by religious groups play an important role in providing the population with much-needed medical assistance.

-Expats in Ghana should definitely either buy an international health insurance form a provider specializing in such services, or discuss comprehensive health coverage with their prospective Ghanaian employer.
+Expats in Ghana should definitely either buy an international health insurance plan from a provider specializing in such services, or discuss comprehensive health coverage with their prospective Ghanaian employer.
 If you have any chronic ailments or depend on prescription medication, do not forget to bring a supply of your medication as well as copies of the prescription and the generic names of the drugs when first going to Ghana.

 Antimalarial medicine is available throughout the country.
 However, to ensure effectiveness and to reduce the risk of infection at arrival — malaria is a threat in all corners of the country — you should already buy medication in your home country.
 In Ghana, the antimalarial drugs Atovaquone-proguanil, doxycycline, and mefloquine should be among your top choices.
 Try to stick to these, as some others may either not be effective or, even worse, come with very undesirable side effects.
 Other means of malaria prophylaxis include wearing long, bright garments, using insect repellent, and sleeping in air-conditioned and screened bedrooms.